Parallel transport for Higgs bundles over p-adic curves: Introduction

 In (\cite{Fal05} \S~5), Faltings claimed that Higgs bundles over $X_{\bC}$, associated to $\Rep(\pi_1(X_{\overline{K}},\overline{x}),\bC)$, are semi-stable of degree zero and gave a brief sketch of the proof.
-Moreover, he expressed the hope that all semi-stable Higgs bundles of degree zero are obtained in this way.
 Our proofs of theorems \ref{t:equi intro}(i), \ref{t:pDW property}(i) are inspired by Faltings' sketched argument.
-Based on theorem \ref{t:equi intro}, we can reformulate Faltings' conjecture as follow.
+Moreover, he expressed the hope that all semi-stable Higgs bundles of degree zero can be obtained in this way: